Malurth/Auto-2-day-HCCS/README.md

 ----------------
 This is a KoLmafia script to automatically complete the Community Service challenge path in Hardcore within two days.
 Or attempt to, anyway.
 It largely follows yojimbos_law's 2-day HCCS guide, located here: http://forums.kingdomofloathing.com/vb/showpost.php?p=4769933&postcount=345

+I'd reccomend giving it a once-over since it details how to best prepare yourself overall, and describes how the run goes.

 How use?
 ----------------
 Install it by running this command in KoLmafia's graphical CLI: